United States Conciliation Service: History

 During the interwar period, the service's workload expanded and contracted with the fortunes of unions in the labor history of the United States.
 In particular, the number of Commissioners of Conciliation was sometimes as low as 35 or as high as 200.
+The first woman conciliator was hired in 1922, when Anna Weinstock was appointed for her expertise in textile labor issues.

 By the early 1930s, management of the service had become lax, with erratic reporting to headquarters of what was happening in the field.
 When she became secretary of labor, Frances Perkins made changes to get the unit into a better-run and more effective entity.
 The service grew rapidly with in the mid-1930s and then again in the early-mid-1940s.
 John R. Steelman was the Director of the U.S. Conciliation Service from 1937 to 1944, having been chosen for that position by Perkins.

 The service's work was especially important during World War II, when any halt in work could adversely affect war materials production or other vital economic activity.
 Those cases that the service could not solve, which overall was about a quarter of them, would typically get sent to a new instantiation of the National War Labor Board.
 During fiscal year 1945, the service handled some 26,000 cases, of which 5,000 were at the strike stage or close thereto.
 The final director of the service was Edgar L. Warren, appointed in 1945.

 The service came to an end in 1947 due to the union-limiting Taft–Hartley Act and the creation of the Federal Mediation and Conciliation Service, a new independent agency that replaced the existing Conciliation Service.
 The conciliation function was taken out of the Department of Labor in part because industry forces thought the existing service had been too partial to labor, an assessment that officials of the service disputed.
 Over the lifetime of the U.S. Conciliation Service, it had handled over 122,000 cases.